 Recording artist, fashion mogul and actor Sean "P. Diddy" Combs will make his Broadway debut as Walter, the role originated on Broadway by Sidney Poitier, who later reprised his work on film.
 Combs has appeared in the films "Made," "Monster's Ball" and "Death of a Dynasty."

+Three-time Tony-winner McDonald ( Carousel, Master Class, Ragtime) will play Ruth Younger.
+McDonald played the supporting role of Hotspur's wife in last fall's acclaimed Lincoln Center production of Henry IV.
+That was her non-singing Broadway debut.
+(Though Master Class was a play, the central aspect of McDonald's performance was the delivery of an operatic aria.)
+Her other theatre credits include Marie Christine.
 Like McDonald, Rashad, who plays Lena "Mama" Younger, is having a busy season.
 She recently acted Off-Broadway's in the Public Theater's praised newspaper drama by Tracey Scott Wilson's, The Story.
 That show closed Dec.
 21, 2003.
 The former "The Cosby Show" matriarch has been a more and more common sight on New York stages.
 In summer 2001, she starred in Charles Randolph Wright's Blue, a sleeper hit for the Roundabout Theatre Company.
 Two years earlier, she played Harlem Renaissance luminary Zora Neale Hurston in Thulani Davis' Everybody's Ruby, at the Public Theater.